emersonford/resume/README.md

-# Custom Computer Science LaTeX.
-Resume
+# Custom Computer Science LaTeX Resume
 Rewrote my resume in LaTeX and making the files public on Github for all to use.

 ## Usage